 Home / Destinations / Japan / A Hakodate Itinerary – The Best Things to Do in Hakodate

-There are plenty of things to do in Hakodate to warrant staying for at least two or three days.
-If you need somewhere to stay then there are a number of excellent hotels in Hakodate, especially around Hakodate JR station.
+If you need somewhere to stay in Hakodate then there are a number of excellent hotels in the city, especially around Hakodate JR Station.

 If you’d prefer to be closer to Hakodate’s historic Motomachi area, we can recommend La Jolie Motomachi, where we stayed.
 Rooms are large and extremely comfortable and there’s an excellent breakfast spread each morning.